vasylenko/devdosvid.blog/content/posts/2024/Unpacking-AWS-Outages-System-Design-Lessons-from-Post-Event-Summaries/index.md

 ## Simple Point of Failure
 Another excellent example of how small can quickly become big — is the Amazon SimpleDB service disruption on June 13, 2014, in the US East Region[^3].
 This incident demonstrates how a seemingly minor issue can escalate into a significant disruption due to dependencies on a centralized service.

 A power outage in a single data center caused multiple storage nodes to become unavailable.
 This sudden failure led to a spike in load on the internal lock service, which manages node responsibility for data and metadata.
+And while this lock services is replicated accross multiple data centers, the load spike wat too sudden and too high.

 **Blast Radius**: Initially, the impact was confined to the storage nodes in the affected data center.
 However, the increased load on the centralized lock service, crucial for all SimpleDB operations, caused cascading failures that affected the entire service.